embarklabs/embark/site/source/docs/contracts_configuration.md

 ## Proxy Contract Support

-Proxy contracts are powerful tools usually used in more complex Dapps.
-They can be used for contracts that can be upgraded or to alleviate the deploy cost of multiple instances of a contract.
+Proxy smart contracts are powerful tools usually used in more complex Dapps.
+They can be used for smart contracts that can be upgraded or to alleviate the deploy cost of multiple instances of a contract.

 However, interacting with Proxy contracts is usually difficult, because you have to point the Base contract to the address of the Proxy for it to work.

 Not anymore!
-Embark now supports a contract configuration named `forProxy`.
+Embark now supports a smart contract configuration named `proxyFor`.

-With it, you can specify that a Proxy contract is, well, a proxy *for* another one.
+With it, you can specify that a Proxy smart contract is, well, a proxy *for* another one.
 Here's an example:

 ```javascript
 deploy: {